 A key eligibility criterion for this list is that programs are offered completely or mainly online.
 In circumstances where coursework is offered both online and on-campus, students can complete their degree through a combination of distance learning and in-person classes.

-All of the schools on our list have either regional or national accreditation.
+All of the schools on our list have regional accreditation.
 Some programs also have programmatic accreditation through organizations like the Association to Advance Collegiate Schools of Business (AACSB).

 Once we found programs that met our criteria, we evaluated them based on their reputation, faculty, flexibility, outcomes, and cost.
 Based on these evaluations, we assigned each program an Intelligent Score on a scale of 0 to 100.
 For a more extensive explanation, check out Our Ranking Methodology.